Be Part of the Community!

 How it Got Started

-For three years a group of like-minded authorizers and authorizer associations came together to impact authorizing practices for alternative education campuses through the A-GAME.
-The content inspired many heart-felt conversations, changes in practices, and an awakening to our role in perpetuating an unjust educational system that requires “alternative schools” to meet the social-emotional and learning needs of ALL students.
+For over three years – since 2019, a group of like-minded authorizers and authorizer associations came together to impact authorizing practices for alternative education campuses through the A-GAME.
+The content inspired many heart-felt conversations, changes in practices, and an awareness of equity and accessibility in the educational system that supports “alternative schools” in meeting the social-emotional learning needs of ALL students.